 This post is also available in: French

-Used by Pharaohs and Queens of Egypt to soften their skin, luffa glove known as the vegetal gloves is used in Africa for the hygiene of the body.
+The Luffa benefits – Used by Pharaohs and Queens of Egypt to soften their skin, luffa ( or loofah) sponge known as the vegetal sponge is used in Africa for the hygiene of the body.

 The luffa is a gourd from the Cucurbitaceous family (like cucumbers).
 It comes from eastern countries in tropical and sub tropical areas.
 It is also called “creeper cloth” or “sponge gourd” because its fruit, once dried, gives a natural sponge.This fruit that ripens in the spring is edible and used in Asia and Africa.

 But as soon as it is emptied of its seeds and dried, the luffa becomes a natural sponge.

 Egypt produces the best quality with strong fiber and incredible flexibility as soon as it is wet.
 Luffa from China is less resistant and dissolves slowly in water.

 In Africa, different names are used to call Loofah: Loofah (in Togo) Asangokan (mean sponge in the Fon and Goun dialect Benin and Nigeria) Oundokoko (in Central Africa), Nâpé (in Wolof, Senegal dialect) and Nâbébé Kofu (in Bambara, the language of Mali).

 The Luffa benefits

 The luffa sponge has exfoliating and softening properties by removing dead skin.
 It stimulates the tissues and promotes blood circulation to drive the dimpling, which reduces cellulite.
 Your skin will regain its elasticity

 The use of the loofah sponge is also ideal to prepare your skin for hair removal.
 It gently removes hair under the skin.
 The advantage is that it reduces the unpleasant sensation of “tearing” during hair removal.